A Passive Income Mistake: Knowing and Doing Everything

 See, it would only take an expert just a couple of days to accomplish all of the things that I did (if you look at my blog at intheleed.com, it’s not all that fancy, really).
 The blog would be complete and ready for my content, and I could have saved 60 hours, plus the amount of days that those 60 hours were spread over, which was over 1 month.

 With those 60 hours, I could have used my time for something else.
-I could have had my eBook finished and on sale 1 month earlier.
-My eBook is generating over $7000 a month, so – in essence I lost this amount by doing all the work myself.
-If I had known this, I would have gladly spent $1000 to have someone set up the blog for me.
+I could have had my ebook finished and on sale 1 month earlier.
+My ebook is generating over $7000 a month, so—in essence I lost this amount by doing all the work myself.
+If I had known this, I would have gladly spent $1000 to hire the right people to set up the blog for me.

 That does not have to change, and it shouldn’t.
 You’re still in total control, you’re just smart about it.
 When you hire someone, it’s their job and responsibility to do whatever it is you want (I’m talking about internet stuff, you dirty minds).
 If a part of the design isn’t how you want it, all you have to do is ask them to change it, instead of spending time figuring out how to do it yourself.
 There’s no need for us to worry about “how to make our blog titles a little more red and more centered.”